-Common health problems that may occur in the Shih Tzu include eye problems such as dry eye, cherry eye, and cataracts; brachycephalic syndrome; cleft palate; hip dysplasia; patellar luxation; and renal dysplasia.
+Common Shih Tzu health problems include eye problems such as dry eye, cherry eye, and cataracts; brachycephalic syndrome; cleft palate; hip dysplasia; patellar luxation; and renal dysplasia.

 The Shih Tzu (meaning "lion" in Chinese) is primarily of Tibetan origin.
 The breed was imported into the United States in the late 1950s.

 The Shih Tzu makes a good companion dog due to his outgoing, affectionate, and friendly personality.
 The Shih Tzu is alert, intelligent, loyal, and devoted to his family.
 In return, he needs a lot of attention and human companionship.

 Shih Tzu's are generally healthy and can live for a long time.
 The average lifespan of Shih Tzu is from 10 to 18 years).

 The Shih Tzu is a rather popular breed in the U.S.A.- Ranked 20th most registered breed by the AKC for 2017.

 Because of the special physical features of the Shih Tzu, care should be taken especially when it comes to the ears, eyes, nose, and mouth.